json-api/json-api/extensions/index.md

 to make sure it still complies with the requirements for approval given above.

 JSON:API's editors may occasionally reassign responsibility for a registered profile.
-The most common case of this will be to enable changes to be made to profiles where the author of the registration has died, moved out of contact or is otherwise unable to make changes that are important to the community.
+The most common reason for this will be to enable changes to be made to profiles where the author of the registration has died, moved out of contact or is otherwise unable to make changes that are important to the community.

 Even though profile registration is strongly encouraged, it is not mandatory.
 If you choose not to register your profile, you can create your own URL, on